ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/~Keys/README.md

 # RSA Encryption and Decryption Keys
-*These are the RSA Encryption and Decryption Keys*
+*These are the RSA Encryption and Decryption Keys and a Key Generator*

 + **pubkey.txt** is the public key used for encryption
 + **privkey.txt** is the private key used for decryption